Age of Information in Random Access Channels: Decentralized Age-Based Policies

 \subsection{Adaptive Threshold}

 Let ${\tt T}(k)$ denote the threshold for decision making in slot $k$.
 We propose to choose ${\tt T}(k)$ such that it imposes an effective arrival rate equal to $\frac{1}{eM}$ per transmitter.
-In particular, we design ${\tt T}(k)$ in three steps: \begin{itemize} \item[(i)] Compute an estimate of the node distribution of the age-gain; \item[(ii)] Find ${\tt T}(k)$ based on the estimated distribution; \item[(iii)] Update the estimate of the node distribution based on the chosen ${\tt T}(k)$ and the collision feedback. \end{itemize} Note that $\{\ell_m(k)\}_{m=0}^{\infty}$ is unknown in decentralized systems.
+If the effective arrival rate per transmitter is less than $\frac{1}{eM}$, we are not utilizing the channel efficiently.
+If it is larger, then we are not prioritizing efficiently.
+This is because we would get a larger pool of packets than slotted ALOHA can support, leading to a reduced throughput and a larger age.
+More specifically, we design ${\tt T}(k)$ in three steps: \begin{itemize} \item[(i)] Compute an estimate of the node distribution of the age-gain; \item[(ii)] Find ${\tt T}(k)$ based on the estimated distribution; \item[(iii)] Update the estimate of the node distribution based on the chosen ${\tt T}(k)$ and the collision feedback. \end{itemize} Note that $\{\ell_m(k)\}_{m=0}^{\infty}$ is unknown in decentralized systems.
 We hence find an estimate of it $\{\hat{\ell}_m(k)\}_{m=0}^{\infty}$ in every time slot.
 We summarize the process as follows

 where $F(\cdot)$ is a function which will be determined later.

 Suppose the estimated node distribution $\{\hat{\ell}_m(k-1)\}_m$ is known at (the end of) time slot $k-1$.
 We now describe how threshold ${\tt T}(k)$ is designed and how $\{\hat{\ell}_m(k)\}_m$ is updated.
 For clarity of ideas, let us view the time slot $k$ in three stages: The first stage corresponds to the beginning of the time slot when new packets may arrive and replace the old packets.
 We denote the time just before the arrival of new packets by $k^-$ and the time just after the arrival of packets by $k^+$.
 After the arrival of new packets, at time $k^+$, the source's AoI changes from $w_i(k^-)$ to $w_i(k^+)$ and the destination's AoI $h_i(k^+)$ remains the same as $h_i(k^-)$.
 So the age-gain values and their node distributions change.
 We denote the resulting node distribution in this stage by $\{\hat{\ell}_m(k^+)\}_m$.
 In the second stage, transmitters determine the threshold ${\tt T}(k)$ based on $\{\hat{\ell}_m(k^+)\}_m$.
 Transmissions happen according to the designed threshold ${\tt T}(k)$.
 In the third phase, at the end of time slot $k$ when collision feedback is also available, the node distribution is once again estimated.
 We slightly abuse notation and denote the final estimate of the node distribution at the end of time slot $k$ with $\{\hat{\ell}_m(k)\}_m$.
 The aforementioned three stages of calculating ${\tt T}(k)$ is described next.